Walgreens: Distribution of opioids

+Fines over continuous discrepancies in shelf price and scanned price

 Wisconsin's Department of Agriculture, Trade and Consumer Protection fined Walgreens over differences between shelf price and scanned price and for signage in 2012.
 In 2013, Walgreens paid a $29,241 fine.

 The New York State Attorney General announced in April 2016 that a settlement was reached in the complaint that Walgreens used misleading advertising and overcharged consumers.
 Walgreens would pay $500,000 in penalties, fees and costs, and change advertising and other practices.

 A judge in Kansas City, Missouri, ordered Walgreens to pay a $309,000 fine for pricing discrepancies in 2015.

-Illegal disposal
+Illegal disposal of hazardous waste

 In December 2012, a judge ordered Walgreens to pay $16.57 million to settle a lawsuit claiming that over 600 stores were illegally dumping hazardous waste and unlawfully disposing of customer records containing confidential medical information.

 Selling expired products and over-charging

 A Santa Clara County Superior Court judge allowed Walgreens to pay $2.25 million in January 2018 to resolve a consumer protection lawsuit brought by Bay Area prosecutors alleging that the company sold expired baby food, infant formula, and over-the-counter drugs.
-The suit also alleged that Walgreens violated state law by charging more than the lowest posted or advertised price for items.
+The suit also alleged that Walgreens violated state law by charging more than the lowest-posted or advertised price for items.

 Medication denied because of religious beliefs

 In June 2018, a staff pharmacist at a Walgreens in Peoria, Arizona, refused to give a woman medication to end her pregnancy.
 The medication was prescribed by a doctor after tests revealed that the pregnancy would end in a miscarriage.
 The woman said she was left "in tears and humiliated".
-Walgreens responded that its policy "allows pharmacists to step away from filling a prescription for which they have a moral objection".
+Walgreens responded that its policy allows pharmacists to refuse to fill prescriptions.